-A rabbit’s best companion is another friendly rabbit.
-A guinea pig’s best companion is another friendly guinea pig.
-Keeping rabbits and guinea pigs together is not an ideal combination.
+A rabbit's best companion is another friendly rabbit.
+A guinea pig's best companion is another friendly guinea pig.
+Keeping rabbits and guinea pigs together isn't an ideal combination.
+Here's why.

 Historically, rabbits and guinea pigs were kept together, providing companionship for each other when neutering rabbits was considered unsafe.
-Now rabbits of both sexes and male guinea pigs are routinely neutered safely.
-Therefore rabbits may more appropriately, be kept with other rabbits, so it’s unnecessary to keep them with guinea pigs.
+Now rabbits of both sexes and male guinea pigs are routinely and safely neutered.
+This means rabbits can now more easily be kept with other rabbits, so it's not necessary to keep them with guinea pigs.

-We advise against keeping rabbits and guinea pigs together as:
+We advise against keeping rabbits and guinea pigs together, because:

-- They have different needs (e.g. dietary).
-Unlike rabbits, guinea pigs cannot synthesise vitamin C which must be provided adequately within their diet.
+- They have different dietary needs - unlike rabbits, guinea pigs can't synthesise vitamin C, which must be provided in their diet.

-What if rabbits and guinea pigs currently live together?
+What if my rabbits and guinea pigs already live together?

-If they get on well, it‘s best not to separate them as this could cause welfare problems.
-This advice should help ensure the welfare needs of both are met:
+If they get on well, it's best not to separate them, as this could upset them.
+Follow these tips to help make sure both animals get what they need:

-- Neuter the rabbit; otherwise they may stress/injure the guinea pig with mounting behaviour/bullying.
+- Neuter the rabbit, otherwise they may stress or injure the guinea pig with mounting behaviour or bullying.